2018 Festival Highlight Video: courtesy of M-1 Studios

-Ford Arts, Beats & Eats, presented by Citizens Bank was founded to celebrate the quality of life in Oakland County by offering a culturally unique presentation of artists, musicians and food exhibits, from the Metro Detroit area, and throughout the United States.
+Ford Arts, Beats & Eats was founded to celebrate the quality of life in Oakland County by offering a culturally unique presentation of artists, musicians and food exhibits, from the Metro Detroit area and throughout the United States.

 In November of 2009, Arts, Beats & Eats announced it would be moving from its former location in the City of Pontiac to Downtown Royal Oak.
 In 2010, Arts, Beats & Eats celebrated its most successful year to date, hosting more than 400,000 people over four days, and raising over $350,000 for local charities.
 The economic impact to the region was measured at $39 million.

 The festival was designed to provide outstanding family entertainment at a very low cost.
 In 2009 the festival added an admission fee.
-This $3 ($5 after 5pm) admission fee supports the festival and community as follows: .25 to Arts Advocacy, .25 to the City of Royal Oak, and 50% of the remaining admission fees to 13 local charities after gating costs.
-For a list of non-profit partners that will share our admission fee, click here.
-To date, over $3 million raised by the Arts, Beats & Eats Foundation has been donated to charity.
+This $3 until 3pm, $5 after 3pm, and $7 after 5pm admission fee supports the festival and community.
+The admission fee is shared with thirteen community partners.
+To date, over $5 million raised by the Arts, Beats & Eats Foundation has been donated to charity.